There's a reason the Knight in Shining Armor needs the shining armor—and the weapons.

 - Seth Hammerstaal, who's the male protagonist in Överenskommelser by Simona Ahrnstedt, is a very cynical man, who does many stupid things.
 But still, he never stops believing that you should always do the right thing.

 - Blake Thorburn of Pact is a formerly homeless man who has seen much of the worst that humanity has to offer, from beatings to events so traumatic that he refuses to elaborate on them, and sees himself as a fundamentally broken person, but he expresses his faith in the inherent goodness of humanity nonetheless, as there exist many people whose good actions outweighed the bad and helped him when he needed help.
-He therefore strives to do the right thing, even though, as a hereditary diabolist, everyone expects him to fall to villainy and most supernatural creatures despise him.
+He, therefore, strives to do the right thing, even though, as a hereditary diabolist, everyone expects him to fall to villainy and most supernatural creatures despise him.

 - Scott of Hobgoblin can't stand most of his classmates, but when Fergus goes crazy and starts killing them, he steps up to fight because it's what a hero should do plus it's his chance to actually live out a mortal battle.
-Afterwards, he still can't stand his classmates.
+Afterward, he still can't stand his classmates.

 - Everyone in The Hearts We Sold.
 Every single member of the heartless troop has been through hell, and then some, but it falls to them to save the world, so they keep fighting — albeit, with some coercion from their boss.

-- In Mr. Robot, Elliot is cynical and jaded, but does try to help people and bring down those who are hurting others.
+- In Mr. Robot, Elliot is cynical and jaded but does try to help people and bring down those who are hurting others.
 Often he puts others' safety before himself.
 He ultimately decides to tip off police about Shayla's abusive boyfriend, who's a drug and weapons dealer, even if it means not being able to get his withdraw medication, though he was hesitant at first.
 He also dislikes any innocent people getting hurt, even if the end result is something he wants.
 This differs from Mr. Robot, who doesn't care who gets in the way of his goals, as he believes he's creating a better world.

 - Game of Thrones: